-Andrew Luks is a Professor of Medicine at the University of Washington School of Medicine in Seattle, Washington.
-Since serving as the HRA physician at the Pheriche Clinic in the fall of 2003, Andrew has continued working in the field of high altitude medicine physiology.
+Dr. Luks is a Professor of Medicine at the University of Washington School of Medicine in Seattle, Washington.
+Since serving as the HRA physician at the Pheriche Clinic in the fall of 2003, Andrew has continued working in the field of high-altitude medicine physiology.
 In addition to working on volunteer ranger patrols on Denali and participating in several research projects at high altitude, he has taught as part of the Nepal Diploma in Mountain Medicine course and published many papers on high altitude medicine and, most recently, served as the lead author on the sixth edition of Ward, Milledge and West’s High Altitude Medicine and Physiology."

-Ass.Prof.
-Dr. Monika Brodmann Maeder is the President of the Swiss Institute of Medical Education SIME and the President of the International Society of Mountain Medicine ISMM.
-Until February 2021, she worked as senior consultant, member of the clinical management, educator and head of the research group “Wilderness Medicine” for the Department of Emergency Medicine at the University Hospital in Bern / Switzerland and as senior researcher and educator in mountain emergency medicine for the EURAC research Institute for Mountain Emergency Medicine in Bolzano/Italy.
-She holds a Master of Medical Education MME of University of Bern, a Certificate of Clinical Scholars Research from Harvard Medical School and the Diplomas in Mountain and Expedition Medicine from ICAR, ISMM and UIAA.
-Dr. Brodmann is author of more than 40 peer-reviewed publications in international scientific journals and has contributed to standard books in mountain emergency and wilderness medicine.
-She is an active speaker at international conferences with focus on mountain emergency medicine.
-Since the year 2000, Monika is closely connected with Nepal as member of the medical commission for the Pasang Lhamu Nicole Niquille Hospital in Lukla and as instructor for mountain and helicopter rescuers in Nepal.
+Dr. Brodmann Maeder is the President of the Swiss Institute of Medical Education (SIME) and the President of the International Society of Mountain Medicine (ISMM).
+Until February 2021, she worked as a senior consultant, member of the clinical management, educator, and head of the research group “Wilderness Medicine” for the Department of Emergency Medicine at the University Hospital in Bern / Switzerland and as a senior researcher and educator in mountain emergency medicine for the EURAC research Institute for Mountain Emergency Medicine in Bolzano/Italy.
+She holds a Master of Medical Education (MME) from the University of Bern, a Certificate of Clinical Scholars Research from Harvard Medical School, and Diplomas in Mountain and Expedition Medicine from ICAR, ISMM, and UIAA.
+Dr. Brodmann is the author of more than 40 peer-reviewed publications in international scientific journals and has contributed to standard books in mountain emergency and wilderness medicine.
+She is an active speaker at international conferences with a focus on mountain emergency medicine.
+Since the year 2000, Monika has been closely connected with Nepal as a member of the medical commission for the Pasang Lhamu Nicole Niquille Hospital in Lukla and as an instructor for mountain and helicopter rescuers in Nepal.